vizchallenge/vivrichards600.github.io/_posts/2017-05-27-automating-visual-regression-testing.md

 If you'd like to try some automated visual testing yourself [the code can be found by visiting my GitHub page](https://github.com/vivrichards600/AutomatedVisualTesting).

-The solution is based off an idea I found here ([Simple image comparison in .Net](https://www.codeproject.com/articles/374386/simple-image-comparison-in-net)) to compare images.

-I have taken this simple image comparison idea further to automate screen capture both to disk and in memory for speed whilst running tests using Selenium WebDriver.
+Currently we are able to detect a single pixel difference between two images.
+You have the option of comparing two images or using selenium - navigate to a website, take a screenshot in memory and compare that image to an image you have locally.
+The library and tests are written in C# using Selenium WebDriver.

 ### Slides